Duac Acne Gel

 Duac Gel Drug Interactions

 No formal drug drug interactions studies have conducted with DUAC gel.
-It should not used in combination with erythromycin containing products due to possible antagonism to the clindamycin component.
-On the other hand, It has shown to have neuromuscular blocking properties that may enhance the action of other neuromuscular blocking agents.
-Therefore, this best acne treatment product should used with caution in patients receiving such agents.
-Concomitant application of the cream with tretinoin, isotretinoin and tazarotene should avoided since benzoyl peroxide may reduce their efficacy and increase irritation.
+DUAC should not used in combination with erthromycin containing products due to possible antagonism to the clindamycin component.
+On the other hand, Clindamycin has shown to have neuromuscular blocking properties that may enhance the action of other neuromuscular blocking agents.
+Therefore, DUAC should used with caution in patients receiving such agents.
+Concomitant application of DUAC with tretinoin, isotretinoin and tazarotene should avoided since benzoyl peroxide may reduce their efficacy and increase irritation.
 On the other hand.
 If combination treatment required, the products should applied at different times of the day one in the morning and the other in the evening .
 Using topical benzoyl peroxide containing preparations at the same time as topical sulphonamide containing products may cause and facial hair to temporarily

 Duac Use During Pregnancy And Lactation